Skip to main content

 Plan the night around the schedule, not a checklist menu

-Because no verified signature dishes or chef-led format are listed, ordering should stay flexible.
-Ask what is being emphasized that night, avoid building the meal around an assumed specialty, let the confirmed dinner timing guide the plan.
-The main verified constraint is the schedule: dinner service is listed from 6–11 PM on open days.
+Because no signature dishes or chef-led format are listed, ordering should stay flexible.
+Ask what is being emphasized that night, avoid building the meal around an assumed specialty, let the dinner timing guide the plan.
+The main constraint is the schedule: dinner service is listed from 6–11 PM on open days.

 For nearby planning, use our full Miami Beach restaurants guide before committing.
 If the night needs another option, compare Sérêvène with other Miami Beach dining rooms or with named options such as Amalia, BÂOLI Miami, Japón at The Setai, Seasons Café, and The Setai where relevant.
 For the rest of the trip, keep Miami Beach hotels, bars, experiences separate from the dinner decision.